griffinjmbur/griffinjmbur.github.io/_posts/2024-02-23-counting-blogpost.md

 \end{align*}
 $$

-### A quick motivation for the binomial: proving the power rule
+## A quick motivation for the binomial theorem: proving the power rule

 Let's learn a very easy and useful part of calculus.
 One of the two big ideas of calculus is that we care a lot about non-linear functions, but the "speed" of such a function, its slope, varies, unlike linear functions.
 We often want to find rules about the rate of change at some particular value \\(x\\) in the very immediate vicinity.
 This "instantaneous rate of change" or "instantaneous slope" is called the *derivative*.
 That's all there is to it!
 We define it (in modern terms) as \\(\lim_{d \rightarrow 0} \frac{f(x+h)-f(x)}{(x+h) - h}\\), the limit of our function's slope for a tiny change in \(x\), here denoted \\(h\\), as \\(h\\) gets infinitely small.
 The problem in evaluating this is that the denominator simplifies to \\(h\\), so our regular limit trick of plugging in \\(h=0\\) won't work directly.
 Fortunately, there are many fun workarounds.